 Refried beans can be used for so many different purposes.
 Sometimes you use them to make a special dip for a big party, but they can also become part of a fantastic dinner.

 No matter what, it’s going to be important to ensure that the beans turn out properly.
 After all, no one is going to be pleased if they turn out too thin.

 Thin refried beans can wind up being way too runny.
 They won’t have the satisfying consistency that refried beans should have, and it’ll wind up throwing the entire dish off.

-If you’re making some refried beans right now and they seem to be a bit too thin, then you might be worried.
+If you’re making some right now and they seem to be a bit too thin, you might be worried.
 You don’t necessarily have to start from scratch, though.